arthiee4/RiotSwitcher/README.md

 ## How It Works

 1. **Save Current Account:** Captures local credentials from the Riot Client.
-2. **Switch Account:** Copies the selected profile to the client’s folder.
+2. **Switch Account:** Copies the selected profile to the client's folder.
 3. **Automatic Login:** Riot Client opens directly in the chosen account.
 4. **Updates:** Future support for profile updates, per-account language settings, and additional integrations.